 The application at hand will determine if torch brazing is your optimal option for connecting two metals.
 Brazing is your go-to option if you plan on connecting two different metal alloys.
 For example, if you are looking to connect bronze with aluminum, brazing would be your best option.
 The key is selecting a filler metal that has a melting point under both the bronze as well as the aluminum.
 Other applications in which torch brazing is optimal are:

 There are two common methods of torch brazing.
 Butt joints, or Lap Joints.
-Each type off joint connection provides a different strength and for both tubular or flat connections.
+Each type of joint connection provides a different strength for both tubular and flat connections.

 For more information on materials and making assemblies to meet your needs, contact us today.
 We can help answer any questions you may have or provide you with the tubing products needed for your application.